-SyuQR ("e-Sadagah") is a platform which was launched in 2018 to allow donors to contribute to mosques and Islamic institutions via QR code through internet banking channels such as JomPay, DuitNow, Boost e-wallet and Tap & Derma, In 2020, SvuQR targeted big mosques for better cross-selling opportunities and expanded to 155 institutions from 141 in 2019.
-We will continue to promote SyuQR and collaborate with mosques/suraus that are approved RM4 million for zakat contribution to be distributed to ready to implement the 'digital enabler' and support RHB Group's community banking objective.
+SyuQR ("e-Sadagah") is a platform which was launched in 2018 to allow donors to contribute to mosques and Islamic institutions via QR code through internet banking channels such as JomPay, DuitNow, Boost e-wallet and Tap & Derma.
+In 2020, SyuQR targeted big mosques for better cross-selling opportunities and expanded to 155 institutions from 141 in 2019.
+We will continue to promote SyuQR and collaborate with mosques/suraus that are ready to implement the 'digital enabler' and support RHB Group's community banking objective.
 RHB defines community banking as 'becoming an effective business leader in the community by understanding the needs of the various segments in the community, engaging with them consistently and structurally, as well as successfully penetrating the businesses of the relevant segments.'
 As a new means of collecting donations, SyuQR enables: